On this page

 Existence of a national strategy to increase young people's political and civil society participation

 The small scale of the German-speaking Community fosters a great diversity of offers.
-Through the intensive promotion of youth work and existing structures for participation, the DG, compared to neighboring regions, retains its attractiveness for young people - even in rural structures.
+Through the intensive promotion of youth work and existing structures for participation, the German-speaking Community, compared to neighboring regions, retains its attractiveness for young people - even in rural structures.
 To consolidate these standards and to expand them, working instruments of participatory youth policy are being continued.
-Young people in the DG are continuously involved in the development of all these processes.
+Young people in the German-speaking Community are continuously involved in the development of all these processes.
 To this end, the structures of active youth work are maintained and expanded.
-The goal must be to integrate early and second-generation young people into these structures at an early stage, so that they also achieve a high level of identification with the DG.
+The goal must be to integrate early and second-generation young people into these structures at an early stage, so that they also achieve a high level of identification with the German-speaking Community.

-The decree foresees the adoption and implementation of a cross-sectorial youth strategy by the government for each legislative period.
+The Decree on the Promotion of Youth Work of 6 December 2011 (Dekret zur Förderung der Jugendarbeit vom 06.
+Dezember 2011) foresaw the adoption and implementation of a cross-sectorial youth strategy by the government for each legislative period.
 It is explicitly mentioned in the decree that the government engages funded youth NGO’s, the Youth Council and young people in drawing up the strategy.
 Article 4 of the Decree reads:

 For each legislative period the Government will adopt and implement a multidisciplinary Strategy Plan.
 It will document the environment of young people in the German-speaking Community and lay down targets and tasks which will contribute to improving the situation of young people. [...]
 The Government will involve the supported youth centres and the Youth Council of the German-speaking Community as well as young people in drawing up the Strategy Plan.
 This will also include the results of the analysis of the current situation and evaluation of the previous Strategy Plan to be carried out once in each legislative period by the Government as well as the social space analyses to be drawn up by the Open Youth Work agencies [...].

-The Youth strategy Plan provides the framework in which, thanks to the cooperation with strong partners from the youth and social sector, practicable, future-oriented and sustainable projects can be developed.
+The Strategic Plan on Youth provides the framework in which, thanks to the cooperation with strong partners from the youth and social sector, practicable, future-oriented and sustainable projects can be developed.
 Nevertheless, it is open enough to enable interested organisations to develop relevant projects.
-The Youth Strategy Plan not only involves creating new approaches but also continuing already existing measures or directing them to the youth sector.
+The Strategic Plan on Youth not only involves creating new approaches but also continuing already existing measures or directing them to the youth sector.

-Decisive for the successful implementation of the Youth Strategy Plan continues, however, to be thinking holistically and keeping an eye on the multidisciplinary approach for all projects.
-The political environment has committed itself to creating appropriate general conditions for the best possible implementation of the Youth Strategy Plan.
-For this, however, it needs the support of all organisations and people involved in the development of the Youth Strategy Plan.
-They should be deliberate in their authorship and breathe life into the Youth Strategy Plan jointly with the Government.
+Decisive for the successful implementation of the Strategic Plan on Youth continues, however, to be thinking holistically and keeping an eye on the multidisciplinary approach for all projects.
+The political environment has committed itself to creating appropriate general conditions for the best possible implementation of the Strategic Plan on Youth.
+For this, however, it needs the support of all organisations and people involved in the development of the Strategic Plan on Youth.
+They should be deliberate in their authorship and breathe life into the Strategic Plan on Youth jointly with the Government.

 - "Strong against Addiction",